Inceptix/Cassava-leaf-disease-classification/Docs/Project/Charter.md

 ## Problem Description

-* What is the data science problem and what are we solving, why is it important?
+* What is the data science problem we are solving, why is it important?

 ## Scope
 * What data science solutions are we trying to build?